Performance Metrics Glossary: Key Terms

 3. Eliminate financial analysis delays for budget decisions

-4. Surface decisions needed before they become crises
+4. Surface decision needs before they become crises

-For engineering organizations where decision speed directly determines project success, Enji transforms decision latency from days to minutes through AI-powered intelligence that eliminates information-gathering delays and provides decision-ready context instantly.
+For engineering organizations where decision speed can determine project success, Enji helps compress decision latency from days to minutes by removing information-gathering delays and supplying rich, cross-tool context that enables faster, well-informed decisions.

 Key Takeaways